We are a locally-owned and family-operated business.

 We love what we do, so we practice with a passion.

-Dr. P. John Schanen, APRN, FNP-C, ENP-C, San Antonio Clinic Director / CEO
+Dr. P. John Schanen, APRN, FNP-C, ENP-C - Bandera Clinic Director

 I am passionate about the success of my patients.
 I love to see them succeed; the greatest success is my patient’s good health, wellness and happiness.